-If you notice anything unusual or different about the person during or after the move, make sure that they either seek medical help or talk to someone who can help, for example, an occupational therapist or physiotherapist.
+If you notice anything unusual or different about the person during or after the move, make sure that they either seek medical help or talk to someone who can help, for example, their doctor or service co-ordinator.
+Support workers should report to their supervisor.

-If you are leaving the person after the move, leave everyday things close enough so they can reach them: their phone, medications, medical alarm, drink, blankets or 'nana rugs', TV remote control, magazines or books, tissue box, walking stick, walker.
+If you are leaving the person after the move, leave everyday things close enough so they can reach them: their phone, medications, medical alarm, drink, blankets, TV remote control, magazines or books, tissue box, walking stick, walker, etc.